Posted By Claire on September 22, 2010

 In Philippa Gregory’s novel, after the death of Mary’s husband, William Carey, Anne Boleyn suggests to her sister that she should adopt little Henry Carey and when Mary protests Anne tells her that it is already done.
 Mary says to Anne: “So that you have a son, Henry’s son.
 You have a son who is a Tudor by birth.
 If he marries you then in the same ceremony he gets a son” and this scene suggests that Anne has taken Mary’s son without her permission, and stolen him as part of her plan to marry Henry VIII.

-Fact: Henry VIII appointed Anne Boleyn as Henry Carey’s ward in 1528, after the death of his father, William Carey.
+Fact: Henry VIII granted Anne Boleyn the wardship of Henry Carey’s in 1528, after the death of his father, William Carey.
 There was nothing unusual about this.
 Mary was a widow and Anne was in a position to provide for Henry and she could ensure that her nephew had a good education.
 He received education at a Cistercian monastery and also under the tutelage of the French poet, Nicholas Bourbon.
 She did not adopt him.
 We have discussed it on Facebook and Rachel Fitzpatrick pointed out that it was standard practice for the monarch to grant wardships to wealthy and influential courtiers, e.g. Lady Jane Grey was Thomas Seymour’s ward and Catherine Willoughby was Charles Brandon’s.

 The Jane Boleyn of “The Other Boleyn Girl” is a nasty busybody who is jealous of her husband’s relationship with his sisters.
 In the novel, George is not exactly keen on marrying her and he later describes her as “viley jealous” and “light-fingered”.
 Here is part of a scene where George is discussing Jane with his sisters:-